Pruthviraj-chaudhari/Pruthviraj-chaudhari/README.md

 ## About Me

 - 🔭 I’m B.Tech computer science student and Graduate in 2025.

+- 👨‍💻 Building scalable WebApps using Next.js & specialized in MERN stack.

 - 🌱 I’m currently learning **Data Structures and Algorithms.**